If you’re looking to improve your health or immunities, 4Life is worth checking out.

 4Life has an in-house team of physicians and immune science experts involved in the research and development of its products.
 Having this team of experts adds credibility to the company’s long line of products.

 At the heart of 4Life is the desire to help people improve both their health and their income.
-Thus, they invite people to not just use their products but to distribute them as well.
+Thus, they invite people not just to use their products but to distribute them as well.

-Like other multi-level marketing ventures (hint: Melaleuca, Kyani, or Pampered Chef), 4Life offers distributors the opportunity to buy their products at wholesale prices and then resell them for profit, giving them the chance to make more money but obviously taking on more risk.
+Like other multi-level marketing ventures (think Melaleuca, Kyani, or Pampered Chef), 4Life offers distributors the opportunity to buy their products at wholesale prices and then resell them for profit, giving them the chance to make more money but obviously taking on more risk.

 The other option as a distributor would be to sell on a commission basis.
 The commission made depends on the LP (life point) value of the products you sell.
 Distributors can earn up to 64% commission on sales, but like similar companies, getting to that point is not necessarily quick and easy.

 Moving up the ranks among 4Life distributors, and ultimately reaching that 64% commission mark, requires recruiting others to the company.
 Those people, in turn, are encouraged to recruit others.
 This is in addition to simply convincing people to purchase 4Life products.
 Moving up the ladder means continuing to recruit other distributors who are able to sell products that add up to at least 100 LP per month.